spencermagnall/physics_informed_priors/README.md

 You should also check out the excellent doccumentation and examples for the bilby code [here](https://lscsoft.docs.ligo.org/bilby/examples.html).

 Note that for production runs of BNS mergers you probably want to use the mpi parallel implementation of bilby - [parallel bilby](https://lscsoft.docs.ligo.org/parallel_bilby/).

+If you have any issues/comments/queries please contact me at [spencer.magnall@monash.edu](mailto:spencer.magnall@monash.edu)

 Citation guide